 But as powerful (and frightening) as these numbers sound, they can only hint at the overall impact of osteoarthritis, which keeps people from working, enjoying vacations, and just getting around for everyday activities.
 Osteoarthritis sends people to doctor’s offices and pain clinics and makes potentially dangerous and damaging prescription drugs seem like an attractive option.

 There is a better solution.

-There are four herbs that have been extensively researched to relieve pain and support the delicate structure and smooth functioning of the spine and joints.
+There are three herbs that have been extensively researched to relieve pain and support the delicate structure and smooth functioning of the spine and joints.

 What is Osteoarthritis?

 Because they sound similar, it’s understandable that people may confuse osteoporosis, a degeneration of bone tissue, with osteoarthritis, a degeneration of the joints.

 Osteoarthritis is a form of joint disease that develops when cartilage deteriorates.
 Over time, the space between bones narrows and the surfaces of the bones change shape, leading eventually to friction and joint damage.
 Osteoarthritis often affects more than one joint, and while it can affect any joint in the body, some joints are affected much more often than others.
 For example, osteoarthritis is quite common in the hip, knee, lower back, neck, and certain finger joints, but it is rare in the elbow.

 Because the risk of developing osteoarthritis increases with age, this form of arthritis is expected to become even more prevalent as the population of the United States grows older.

 Who Gets Osteoarthritis?

 About equal numbers of men and women have osteoarthritis, but it tends to affect them differently.
 Men typically develop symptoms before age 45 while women usually don’t have symptoms until after age 55.